 Feedback Forms: make it as easy as possible for customers to provide feedback by including forms in common spaces.
 For example, pop-out feedback forms on your website can collect feedback from a wide range of customers, with minimal effort.
 Compared to the lengthy process of finding a phone number and feedback forms are a low-barrier way for customers to tell you what they really think.

 Now that you have your data, how can you put it into a usable format so you can make decisions with it?
 That’s often the biggest challenge when it comes to creating effective VoC programs.
 If you’re collecting VoC input through different channels (and you should be!) it can feel overwhelming to sort through the data.

-Without the right tools, you won’t have a full overview of your VoC sources and no one will be able to make use of this valuable data, which can lead to blindly making decisions based on gut-instinct.
+Without the right tools, you won’t have a full overview of your VoC sources and no one will be able to make use of this valuable data, which can lead to blindly making decisions based on gut instinct.

-Survey responses come in through your survey provider, reviews are available only on third-party sites, while customer conversations are all stored in your contact center.
+Survey responses come in through your survey provider, reviews are available only on third-party sites, and customer conversations are all stored in your contact center.
 This makes it impossible to understand what’s really happening.
 Are customers talking or complaining about the same stuff on all the different channels? or is it different? and if it is, what do they talk about?

-Once you’ve managed to make sense of this data, the problem happens again – each of your functional teams need access to the data.
+Once you’ve managed to make sense of this data, the problem happens again – each of your functional teams needs access to the data.
 Product, support, and marketing teams all receive value from VoC insights, but if they are trapped in a silo, you lose the benefits.

 The solution to making VoC data actionable is to have a centralized view of the data to analyze, with insights easily shareable across the organization so that everyone can make informed decisions.